-The 2019-2020 Annual Affirmative Action Report to the Faculty analyzes hires from September 1-August 31 and applicants applying to searches conducted during that same period.
+The 2020-2021 Annual Affirmative Action Report to the Faculty analyzes hires from September 1, 2019 - August 31, 2020 and applicants applying to searches conducted during that same period.
 Affirmative action efforts must be tailored to the problem areas specific to an institution.
 This analysis provides important diagnostic information necessary for the development of a comprehensive and Colgate-specific affirmative action program.
 Please note:

-- Every addition to our classroom faculty serves our educational mission and each hire offers an opportunity to bring individuals with the ability to effectively teach students across a wide range of identities and backgrounds to our institution.
+- Every addition to our classroom faculty serves our educational mission and each hire offers an opportunity to bring to Colgate individuals with the ability to effectively teach students with a wide range of identities and backgrounds.
 As a result, it is important to analyze all academic hiring each year and over time.
-However, tenure-stream positions remain a separate and distinct group from non-tenure-stream positions in underutilization calculations.
-Therefore it is also important to analyze tenure-stream and non-tenure-stream hiring separately. - It is important to compare the actual number of appointments by gender and race to the pools of applicants for those positions.
+However, tenure-stream positions remain a separate and distinct group from non-tenure-stream positions in federal underutilization calculations.
+Therefore we must also analyze tenure-stream and non-tenure-stream hiring separately. - It is important to compare the actual number of appointments by gender and race to the pools of applicants for those positions.
 If selection rates differ significantly by gender or race, an inquiry should be made to analyze, identify, and implement any appropriate remedial steps. - A review of hiring records, including a review of the reasons why individual applicants were or were not selected, might also assist with analysis and the identification of problem areas. - Longitudinal analysis is helpful because it can identify areas of potential discriminatory trends.
 Colgate's longitudinal analysis does suggest some problematic trends exist, which means the university must work to identify the reasons for them, and engage in efforts to address them.
-As a result, this report includes longitudinal information where in past years it wasn't included.
+As a result, this report includes longitudinal information.

-Faculty Hiring: September 1, 2018-August 31, 2019
+Faculty Hiring: September 1, 2019-August 31, 2020

-Total Faculty Hires: 67
+Total Faculty Hires: 56

-64 academic (represented by Figs. 1-3), 0 library, and 5 athletic faculty hires
+50 academic (represented by Figs. 1-3), 1 library, and 5 athletic faculty hires